AnyFetch/developers.anyfetch.com/guides/tutorials/oauth.md

 * **Application name**: the name of your Application.
 It will be used when the user is prompted to grant authorization on his account
 * **Description**: A few lines of description
 * **Callback URI**: a URL where the user will be transported back after giving consent.
-TODO: urn?
+You may use the special value `urn:ietf:wg:oauth:2.0:oob` for out-of-browser flow (see specifications for details).
 * **OAuth application**: leave this unchecked if you're making a provider, else keep it on!
 * **Required scopes**: check all the scopes required by your application.
 The [endpoint list](/endpoints) indicates the required scope for each endpoint, just hover the lock icon.